DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 ## Overview

 The DataGrid component supports sorting by any number of columns.
-We also provide a set of plugins that allow an end-user to sort the grid by clicking the header of a column (or a group item in case of groupable grid) by which the grid should be sorted.
+We also provide a set of plugins that allow end-users to sort the grid by clicking the header of the column (or a group item in case of a groupable grid) by which the grid should be sorted.
 The sort order is indicated by an arrow glyph within the sorted column.
-The grid can be sorted against multiple columns by clicking the required column headers while holding down the `shift` key.
+You can sort the grid against multiple columns by clicking the required column headers with the `shift` key pressed.

 ## Plugin List